 16) Vegan cornettos

-Tesco now stock a range of vegan ice-creams in their free-from section.
-Strawberry and vanilla cones, toffee cones, chocolate sticks, and even vegan fruit splits: it's official, we've reached peak summer heaven.
+Tesco, Morrisons and ASDA now stock a range of vegan ice creams in their free-from section.
+Tesco alone offer strawberry and vanilla cones, toffee cones, chocolate sticks, and even vegan fruit splits: it's official, we've reached peak summer heaven.

 17) Lazy days vegan tiffin selection